pytket-quantinuum

 Following a successful login, the refresh token and the ID token, which are required for making further requests, will be saved.
 This means you won’t need to re-enter your credentials until these tokens expire.
 By default, these tokens are only stored in memory and will be removed once the Python session ends or if you manually log out.

 For more persistent storage, consider using the QuantinuumConfigCredentialStorage.
 This storage option saves your username and the authentication tokens to the pytket configuration file, ensuring they persist beyond the current session.
+To enable this, pass QuantinuumConfigCredentialStorage as an argument to QuantinuumAPI, which is then provided to QuantinuumBackend.

 from pytket.extensions.quantinuum.backends.api_wrappers import QuantinuumAPI